bioboot/bggn213_f17/lectures.md

 <a name="16"></a>
 <br>

-## 16: Transcriptomics and the analysis of RNA-Seq data
+## 16: Immunoinformatics
-**Topics**: Immunoinformatics resources for the understanding of immunological information**](#16) <br> Guest lecture from Dr. Bjoern Peters (LIAI) with topics including: Epitope prediction,  Reverse vaccinology, Immune system modeling, Disease diagnosis and therapy along with implications for the development of personalized medicine.
+**Topics**: Immunoinformatics resources for the understanding of immunological information. <br> Guest lecture from Dr. Bjoern Peters (LIAI) with topics including: Epitope prediction,  Reverse vaccinology, Immune system modeling, Disease diagnosis and therapy along with implications for the development of personalized medicine.

 <hr>